-Human brain
+(CIVIL Human brain TION)

-Researchers have developed an atlas of the human and nonhuman

-The researchers' collective efforts characterised more than 3,000 human brain cell types, revealing features that distinguish us from other primates in some.

-Understanding the human brain at such resolution will not only help scientists pin down which cell types are affected by mutations, leading to neurological diseases -
+- Researchers have developed an atlas of the human and non-human primate brain at the cell type level in unprecedented detail. - The researchers' collective efforts characterized more than 3,000 human brain cell types, revealing features that distinguish us from other primates in some. - Understanding the human brain at such resolution will not only help scientists pin down which cell types are affected by mutations, leading to neurological diseases.